OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

         break;
     ```

-1. Replace `TODO 7` with the following code. or more information about these errors, see [Troubleshoot SSO in Office Add-ins](troubleshoot-sso-in-office-add-ins.md).
+1. Replace `TODO 7` with the following code.
+For more information about these errors, see [Troubleshoot SSO in Office Add-ins](troubleshoot-sso-in-office-add-ins.md).
 The function `dialogFallback` invokes the alternative system of authorization.
 In this add-in, the fallback system opens a dialog which requires the user to sign in, even if the user already is, and uses msal.js and the Implicit Flow to get an access token to Microsoft Graph.

     ```javascript
     default: